gfxfundamentals/threejsfundamentals/README.md

 ### Continuous build

-You can run `npm run watch` after you've built to get continuous building.
+You can run `npm run watch` to get continuous building.
 Only the article .md files and files that are normally copied are supported.
+The table of contents, templates, and index pages are not watched.